NiklasSchmitt/hacktoberfest/README.md

-# hacktoberfest
+# Hacktoberfest
-I created a simple website to fetch all contributors of hacktoberfest.
+I created a simple website to list all contributors of this project.
 Check it out here: https://niklasschmitt.github.io/hacktoberfest

 # joining the list
 To join to the list of contributors you just need to do this simple steps: